someone1/beego/README.md

 More info [beego.me](http://beego.me)

 **beegae** is a port of beego intended to be used on Google's AppEngine.
-There are a few subtle differences between how beego and beegae initalizes applications which you can see for yourself here [example](https://github.com/astaxie/beegae/tree/master/example)
+There are a few subtle differences between how beego and beegae initializes applications which you can see for yourself here [example](https://github.com/astaxie/beegae/tree/master/example)

 The aim of this project is to keep as much of beego unchanged as possible in beegae.

+## IMPORTANT UPDATE - Breaking Changes with beegae 1.6.1
+There were changes made to the beego core that were updated in beegae for consistency between packages.
+Many of these changes are in relation to refactoring various objects in beego as well addressing golint recommendations to variable/function names.
+This may result in minor tweaks to your code (e.g. UrlFor is now URLFor on controllers).

+This package now supports both classic AppEngine runtime as well as flexible (formerly Managed VM) runtime.

 ## IMPORTANT UPDATE - Breaking Changes with beegae 1.5